 With chemical and biological weapons, deterrence worked differently.
 The Nazis, Japanese, British, Americans, and Soviets all had chemical and biological weapons stockpiles.
 Hitler experienced the horrors of trench and chemical warfare first-hand during WWI.
 Perhaps because of this, he never used chemical weapons against combatants.
 The Allies did not either, in part because of their own WWI experience, but also because Interwar aerial warfare indicated that the use of high-explosives was more predictable.
-Only the Japanese used chemical weapons against defenseless Chinese.
+Only the Japanese used chemical weapons against the Chinese who lacked either chemical or biological weapons.
 This suggests that lacking any ability to strike back in kind may leave one open to being attacked.
 It also suggests that having weapons that can inflict massive destruction may not immediately lead to their actual use if other weapons can accomplish preferred military missions with more contained consequences.